Responsible for this content Ascona-Locarno Tourism

 Selected alternatives for you

-The Ascona-Locarno region is known for its crystal clear, emerald green, deep blue and sparkling rivers.
-Beautiful hike through an enchanting riverscape.
+The Ascona-Locarno region is known for its crystal-clear, emerald-green, deep blue, and sparkling rivers.
+Beautiful hike through an enchanting river landscape.

 moderate